 4. Law To examine (a person or property) for the purpose of discovering evidence of a crime.

 1. To search a place or space in order to find something: searched all afternoon for my wallet.

 2. To make a careful examination or investigation: searching for the right words to say.

 3. To use a search engine or other software to find any data matching a particular pattern.

 4. Law To make a search for evidence.

 2. Law The examination of a person or property, as by a law enforcement officer, for the purpose of discovering evidence of a crime.

 3. A control mechanism on an audio or video player that rapidly advances or reverses the playing of a recording.

 To seek to find or come to know by examination: sought out the answer in a history book.

-Used by a speaker to indicate that he or she does not have an answer to a question just asked.
+Used to indicate that one does not have an answer to a question just asked.